Stefafrontani/typescript_notes/README.md

 When we destructure the variables passed to a function, we should always mantain separated the arguments and its type with a color ":". const func = ({ argumentFromObjPassedOne, argumentFromObjPassedTwo }: { argumentFromObjPassedOneType; argumentFromObjPassedTwoType }): returnType => {}

+## Type Annotations for objects

+See examples in /annotations/objects.ts.
+Has a nice multi-level-properties-object destructuring.